isidoredot/isidoredot.github.io/md/who.md

 # isidore.

-i am a music producer who listens to a lot of stuff, but i generally like japanese pop and art pop. i've been making music since ~2015, though i've only been serious about it since 2021 or so.
+i am a music producer who loves songwriting, and i don't confine myself to genres, but i particularly like japanese pop and art pop. i've been making music since ~2015, though i've only been serious about it since 2021 or so.

 i like using digital instruments because i can't play instruments that well,